≡ Menu

 But beware…

-Keeshond Puppies are very cute, and children love playing with them.
-So, if you think that you’re going to be able to “just look” at a Keeshond puppy and not immediately take one home with you, you either have incredible self-control, or you’re setting yourself up to become the proud new owner of a Keeshond puppy.
+Keeshond Puppies are adorable, and children love playing with them.
+So, if you think you’ll be able to “just look” at a Keeshond puppy and not immediately take one home with you, you either have incredible self-control or set yourself up to become the proud new owner of a Keeshond puppy.

 We should also point out that…

 Keeshonds are generally a healthy dog breed.
-They have a very good life expectancy of 12 to 15 years.
-However, they are vulnerable to certain health problems such as…
+They have an excellent life expectancy of 12 to 15 years.
+However, they are vulnerable to specific health problems such as…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?